Blue Lights (2023 TV series): Casting

-Lawn and Patterson met with almost 30 Northern Irish police officers to help inform their characters and flesh out the fictional workplace.
+Lawn and Patterson met almost 30 Northern Irish police officers to help inform their characters and flesh out the fictional workplace.
 The cast was described by them as a mix of new and established talent.
 Siân Brooke plays Grace Ellis, a mother of a teenager who made the decision in her 40s to leave her job as a social worker to join the Police Service of Northern Ireland.
 This decision was dubbed "the biggest gamble of her life" as she straddles a fine line between the personal and professional.
 Her fellow rookies are Annie Conlon, played by Katherine Devlin, who is described as someone who "struggles with the fact that her chosen path may mean having to leave everything she's ever known behind", and Tommy Foster, played by newcomer Nathan Braniff, described as a young man who is incompetent at policing, but "desperate to prove himself".
 Both were inspired by real people Lawn and Patterson met when writing the characters for the series.
 The three rookie characters were written with an element of innocence and naivety.

 Martin McCann received the part of Stevie Neil, a police officer who is partnered with Grace, whom McCann described as an "introverted extrovert" and a "lone wolf".
 Richard Dormer was cast as veteran police officer Gerry Cliff, described by Lawn and Patterson as "always there with the one liner" and "a natural born rebel", adding that the character was essential for the show's "mixture of darkness and humour".
 Andi Osho was cast as Gerry's wife Sandra, the main custody sergeant of the station.
 Joanne Crawford joined as Helen McNally, a sergeant who is "tough" on the probationers because she "knows what the job entails and the type of person who suits it".
 Hannah McClean was cast as Jen Robinson, a policewoman who is a few years into the job, but who is "work-shy" and dislikes being on patrol.
 John Lynch portrayed James McIntyre, the main antagonist and head of a terrorist dynasty, whom Lynch describes as a "conundrum" and someone who "takes pleasure in exercising his power and isn’t shy about intimidating people or putting his foot through a door".
 Jonathan Harden was cast as David "Jonty" Johnson, and the actor was excited to play a role in a Belfast-set TV series.
 The role of Grace's 17-year-old son was given to newcomer Matthew Carver, who described Cal and Grace's relationship as "close".
-Director Brannier described the casting process for the ten main characters as an "absolute joy".
+Director Gilles Bannier described the casting process for the ten main characters as an "absolute joy".